 Thread Tension Dial

 As we know, tension is important while sewing.
-If we keep low tension on cloth, then stitches do not become proper and create more difficulties while sewing.
+If we keep low tension on the cloth, then stitches do not become proper and create more difficulties while sewing.

 If the tension on the cloth is high, then the distance between each stitch becomes more.
 Hence strength in stitches becomes less.